redeye/cymatics/README.md

 - **Interactive Frequency Controls**: Adjust the frequency using a slider or manual input, with a range of 20 Hz to 5000 Hz.
 - **Musical Note Buttons**: Quickly switch between predefined musical notes (C4 to C5), which will update the frequency and visual pattern.
 - **Real-Time Tone Generation**: Play a sine wave tone that matches the selected frequency.
+- **Microphone Pitch Detection**: Use your microphone to drive the visuals with real-time pitch analysis.
 - **Responsive Design**: The visualizer adapts to different screen sizes and resolutions.
 - **Accessibility Features**: All input elements are keyboard accessible.